Abibubble/ms4-lead-shot-hazard/README.md

 #### Materialize:
 [Materialize](https://materializecss.com/) was used to create a beautiful, responsive website.
 #### jQuery:
-[jQuery](https://jquery.com/) was used to make the DOM traversal easier within the JavaScript.
+[jQuery](https://jquery.com/), a JavaScript library was used for DOM traversal, HTML manipulation, and event handling.
+#### stripe.js
+[Stripe.js](LINK) library was used for handling Stripe payment objects.
 #### RandomKeygen:
 [RandomKeygen](https://randomkeygen.com/) was used to generate a strong `SECRET_KEY`.
 #### pip: